vishvAsa/kalpAntaram/kANe/v1p1/17_ushanas.md

 History of Dharmaśāstra

 dharma viz. ācāra, vyavahāra and prayascitta.
-For example, the Smộticandrikā quotes prose passages of Uśanas on anadhyāya (1, p.
+For example, the Smṛticandrikā quotes prose passages of Uśanas on anadhyāya (1, p.
 59), on duntadhavana (1. p.
 106 ) and Haradatta quotes a prose passage on anadhyāya (on Ap.
 Dh.
 S. I. 3.
 10. I) and a prose passage on the fine for a Kşatriya abusing a sūdra (on Gau.
 Dh.
 S. 12.
 10) and on Niyoga ) on Gau.
 Dh.
 S. 18.
 5).
 These passages are not found in the ms. But there are others that are found.
-For example, the Smộticandrikā quotes two passages, which occur in the mss.249 It appears therefore that the mss. either contain a portion only of the complete Auśanasa-dharma-sūtra or an independent sūtra work.
+For example, the Smṛticandrikā quotes two passages, which occur in the mss.249 It appears therefore that the mss. either contain a portion only of the complete Auśanasa-dharma-sūtra or an independent sūtra work.
 The former alternative looks more probable.
 The foregoing discussion has shown that the sutra work is later than the dharmasūtras of Gautaina and Vasistha and also than the Manusmrti, which it probably knew in a very ancient version slightly differing from the extant one.

-In Jivananda's collection of smộtis there is an Aušanasa dharmaśāstra in 51 verses (part I. pp. 497-501 ).
+In Jivananda's collection of smṛtis there is an Aušanasa dharmaśāstra in 51 verses (part I. pp. 497-501 ).
 It deals with mixed castes and their avocations, such as sūta, māgadha: dāpņāla, $vapaca, pulinda-&c.
 The same work occurs in the Anandāśrama collection, pp. 46-48.
 The Mit. (on Yaj.
-1. 94 ) remarks that the means of livelihood for the mixed custes should be sought for in the works of Usanas and Manu.280 It is probably this smộti that is meant.
+1. 94 ) remarks that the means of livelihood for the mixed custes should be sought for in the works of Usanas and Manu.280 It is probably this smṛti that is meant.
 Kullūka on Manu.
 X. 49 says that the sale of hides and working on hides were means of livelihood for Dhigvaņas according to the Aušanasa.

-In the same collection (part I. pp. 501-544 ) there is another smộti ascribed to Usapas in 9 chapters and about 600 verses.
+In the same collection (part I. pp. 501-544 ) there is another smṛti ascribed to Usapas in 9 chapters and about 600 verses.
 It treats of Upanayana, daily observances like ācamuna, Vedic study, occasions of unadhyāya, the dharmas of snātuka ; śrāddha, proper Brāhmaṇas for brāddha, impurity on birth and death, rites after death, prayascittas for the mortal sins and lesser sins.

 249 The passages are '79 ATC AHISTAHOERTRI Gala'(chap.
 V.